Just Draw Textured Art

 I have been trying to use the pencil less and drawing straight to paper with my pens, this requires a lot of confidence as you obviously not able to reverse your decision or mistakes.
 Drawing straight to the paper has made me think more about the illustration, space, and composition of my sketches and drawings.
 Once I illustrated the words Just draw, I had already thought about sketching drawing materials such as pens, paints, and brushes to bring the illustration to life.
 I used a range of Rotring pens to create the rest of the drawing, I used a .50, .35 and .25 width Rotring pens, which gave a range of different black line thicknesses.

 The next step to the illustration was to scan the sketch into Adobe Photoshop, I photoshopped some of the sketch illustrations which needed attention and generally made it look less like a sketch, which at the same time still retaining some of the sketch quality of the pen lines.
-The next step was to separate the sketch into layered elements, I selected the type, illustrated drawing pens and pencils as well as the leaves and applied them to different layers, where I masked the areas, and applied textures and color to the layers.
+The next step was to separate the sketch into layered elements, I selected the type, illustrated drawing pens and pencils as well as the leaves and applied them to different layers, where I masked the areas, and applied textures and colour to the layers.